abhinavm24/EVA-1/Session15/README.md

 ### Memory Footprint Caveat

 Profiling operations can be highly memory intensive and can take up to 23GB of memory as the profiler tends to write to disk at the end of the training operations, due to usage of the profile object.
 Intermittent writes can reduce this footprint drastically.
-Colab timeouts can be common in such cases. `top` outputs are shown below.
+Colab timeouts can be common in such cases. `Top` outputs are shown below.

 #### No Profile